-Our Green Initiative
+Our Green Journey

 To help save energy, cut operation costs and help the next generation by providing a cleaner environment, Gleaner’s Food Bank’s green journey started with the Veridian Energy Retrofit program which is designed to remove older, inefficient lighting, HVAC components and other inefficient equipment and systems.